smcclab/smc-course/_resources/01-faq.md

 ## What music background is required?

-There are no specific music pre-requisites, and we will teach things from the ground up.
+There are no specific music pre-requisites, and we will teach any musical concepts required from the ground up.
 Although some music experience is useful, we use musical concepts that are not taught in a standard music curriculum.

-Obviously, if you've never done anything with music/sound before then there'll be some extra reading (and noise-making!) to do to stay on top of things, but if you're willing to put in the work it shouldn't be an un-manageable workload.
+Obviously, if you've never done anything with music/sound before then there'll be reading (and noise-making!) to do to stay on top of things, but if you're willing to put in the work it shouldn't be an un-manageable workload.

 ## What computing background is required?

 If you have a background outside of computing, we will teach things from the ground up.
-However, we recommend COMP1720 Art and Interaction Computing as an appropriate starting point for a creative computer journey.
+However, we recommend COMP1720 Art and Interaction Computing as an appropriate starting point for a creative computing journey.

+## Is there anything I can do before the course starts to get prepared?

+Yes!

+1. Enrol in the course on ISIS and sign up for a [workshop]({% link _workshops/index.md %})
+2. Make sure you have a [laptop]({% link 01-policies.md %}) and commit to attending all lectures and workshops.
+3. Read through the [tools]({% link _resources/02-tools.md %}) page and install things on your laptop that you might need.
+Test them out and see if you can make a sound.
+4. Have a look at the [references]({% link _resources/04-references.md %}) page and browse through some of the reference material to start a head start on learning about sound and music computing.

+**Then show up in week 1 ready to make some computer music!**

 ## I'm a musician/programmer and I'm worried that I don't have the required programming/music skills---will I be ok?